dy/piezo/README.md

 # lino

-**Lino** (*li*ne *no*ise) is low-level micro-language with focus on simplicity, ergonomics and accessibility.<br/>
-The main purpose is sound fx design (floatbeat, bytebeat, zzfx etc.), sound processing (dsp, filters, generators, meters), sound utilities (decoders/encoders, audio operations etc.).<br/>
-It has common syntax (inspired by C, JS, Swift, Python), type inference and compiles to WASM bytecode, making it available for different environments/languages/platforms.
-Main targets are [audio worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), workers, [nodejs](https://github.com/audiojs/web-audio-api), but can be used in Rust, Python, Go.
+**Lino** (*li*ne *no*ise) is micro-language for sound fx design, processing, and utilities.
+Lino features common syntax, type inference, and compiles to WASM bytecode, making it available to various environments and platforms - mainly targets [audio worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), workers, [nodejs](https://github.com/audiojs/web-audio-api), but can also be used in Rust, Python, and Go.
 <!--[Motivation](./docs/motivation.md)  |  [Documentation](./docs/reference.md)  |  [Examples](./docs/examples.md).-->

 > WIP: current stage is stabilized syntax and basic cases compilation; it requires full compiler implementation.